visgl/react-map-gl/README.md

 To show maps from a service such as Mapbox you will need to register on their website in order to retrieve an access token required by the map component, which will be used to identify you and start serving up map tiles.
 The service will be free until a certain level of traffic is exceeded.

-There are several ways to provide a token to your app, and is showcased in some of the examples folder:
+There are several ways to provide a token to your app, as showcased in some of the example folders:

 * Modify the source directly
 * Set the `MapboxAccessToken` environment variable